 2021

-- Meet & Greet with liaison (SMM) (November)
+· Meet & Greet with liaison for Indonesia (SMM) (November)

 During the last six years three large trade missions to Indonesia took place with Prime Minister Rutte, Minister Dekker, and the royal couple.
-In 2016 Singapore was visited as well.
-With regard to the other countries only smaller trade and/or innovation missions without government officials have been organized.
+In 2016 Singapore was visited as well and in 2022 by Minister VWS Ernst Kuipers.
+With regard to the other countries only smaller trade and/or innovation missions without government officials have been organised.

 The way forward